NetAppEMEA/hackathon-vol1-deprecated/webapp/README.md

 ### Setup Docker and web app (webapp)
 1. Install docker machine on your laptop.
 2. Test that Docker is running properly.
-Test some containers (try Ubuntu and httpd).
+Test some containers (try docker/whalesay, Ubuntu and nginx examples).
   * Complete the Docker quickstart if you need to learn about Docker.
 Did you try Whalesay?
-3. Clone webapp from github to your laptop.
+3. Clone hacker event code from github to your laptop.
 4. Build a container for your webapp, the run the container.
   * Verify you can access the webapp and take a photos from remote RaspPis.